-In 2021 Dante Alighieri (Florence 1265 – Ravenna 1321) will be celebrated throughout Italy for the 700th anniversary of his death.
+In 2021, Dante Alighieri (Florence 1265 – Ravenna 1321) will be celebrated throughout Italy for the 700th anniversary of his death.
 Dante, author of the Divine Comedy universal masterpiece and “father of the Italian language”, is also symbol of Italian culture in the world and inexhaustible source of inspiration till nowadays.
-This year Florence is organizing many initiatives, culminating on March (the 25th will be "Dante’s day"), also with the preview of the Museum of Italian Language inside the building complex of Santa Maria Novella.
-Here is a selection a selection of the main events.
+This year Florence is organizing many initiatives, culminating in March.
+Here is a selection of the main events.

-Starting from March, the Bargello Museum will host two important exhibitions:- Honorable and ancient citizen of Florence, March 23- July 7.
+The Bargello Museum is organizing two important exhibitions:- Honorable and ancient citizen of Florence .
 A selection of manuscripts, paintings, sculptures illustrate the development of Dante’s fame and cultural role starting from the second half of the 14th century, also thanks to famous commentators such as Boccaccio.- The admirable vision.
 Dante and the Divine Comedy in the symbolist imagination.
 A series of works of art, between 19th and 20th century, depicting mystical and dreamlike images inspired by Dante.

 The choice of the Bargello is significant: this medieval palace – nowadays National Museum of Sculpures with masterpieces by Donatello and Michelangelo – houses the most ancient portrait of Dante (frescoed by Giotto’s assistants); it was seat of the supreme judicial authority of the city, where moreover the sentence of Dante’s exile was issued.

 The Uffizi Gallery is proposing an interesting online exhibition, "To rebehold the stars", dedicated to the sixteenth-century illustrations of the Divine Comedy created by Federico Zuccari.
-The contemporary art exhibition by Giuseppe Penone and his installation in Piazza della Signoria, both dedicated to the Supreme Poet will be inaugurated in March.
+The contemporary art exhibition by Giuseppe Penone will open in June and his open-air art installation in Piazza della Signoria have been displayed on March 25th: both are a tribute to the Supreme Poet.
 During the second half of the year the Museo Galileo will propose the exhibition "Dall'Inferno all'Empireo - Il mondo di Dante tra scienza e poesia" (From Hell to Empire – Dante’s world between science and poetry).

-The details of the events will be specified shortly, also in relation to the development of the epidemiological scenario.
-See also the official website: (Italian version only, so far).
+Notice: the details of the events are subject to variations, also in relation to the development of the epidemiological scenario.
+Please, check the official website (Italian version only, so far) constantly updated.